Kaztral-ar/SERTA/README.md

 ### 📦 File Storage Server
 A self-hosted file cabinet.
 Upload, download, browse, and manage files through a clean web UI.
 Optional login protection keeps your data private.

-### 🤖 Bot Hosting
-Run Discord, Telegram, Slack, or any generic Python bot as a managed subprocess.
-Upload your bot script via the admin panel, set env tokens, install pip dependencies, and control the bot's lifecycle (start / stop / restart) with live log streaming — all from the browser.

 ### ☁ Cloudflare Tunnels
 One-click public URLs via `cloudflared`.
 No port-forwarding, no router config.
 Works on any network.